silverstripe/silverstripe-translatable/docs/en/index.md

 ## Caveats

 There are several ways to model multilingual content in a relational database.
+The Translatable module uses one of the presented approaches ("Storage in language rows"), and most of the time you don't have to worry about the underlying datamodel.
-It is important to understand these differences in order to make an informed decision about which one fits your content model best.
+But it is important to understand these differences in order to make an informed decision about which one fits your content model best.

+### Storage in language columns

- * **Storage in language columns**: Each translated value is stored in a new database column alongside its original record, e.g. a `Content` column gets extended to `Content_de` and `Content_fr`.
+Each translated value is stored in a new database column alongside its original record, e.g. a `Content` column gets extended to `Content_de` and `Content_fr`.

-    * Advantages: Translation can be limited to certain columns.
+Advantages: Translation can be limited to certain columns.

-    * Disadvantages: If applied to complex data like hierarchical pages, it only works if the content structure is very similar between languages.
+Disadvantages: If applied to complex data like hierarchical pages, it only works if the content structure is very similar between languages.
 It would be difficult to e.g. have a new page section just in one language, and still retain all the framework's features (e.g. permission checks).

+### Storage in language rows

- * **Storage in language rows**: Each translated record gets copied to a new row in the same table, retaining the original database column layout.
+Each translated record gets copied to a new row in the same table, retaining the original database column layout.

-    * Advantages: Allows for flexible structures like page trees per language, and permission checks per language.
+Advantages: Allows for flexible structures like page trees per language, and permission checks per language.
 Works transparently with most other modules which modify queries (e.g. the "subsites" module).

+### Storage in language tables

+Similar to "Storage in language rows", but creates a new table for each

-    * Disadvantages: All-or-nothing approach to column translation (including columns where translation doesn't make much sense, like numeric values).
+Disadvantages: All-or-nothing approach to column translation (including columns where translation doesn't make much sense, like numeric values).
 More complex data model with relational tables.

+### Module approach and Alternatives

 The Translatable module uses the "Storage in language rows" approach.